Miva supports Full Page Caching using Redis, an in-memory data store that helps storefront pages load faster.

 The Always Cache option should never be used on pages which contain shopper specific data such as a mini-cart, full basket or checkout.
 Always caching one of these pages would serve inaccurate information to each shopper.
 An example use case for this option would be a dedicated marketing landing page which never displayed any basket/shopper data.

-These settings can be change individually at a per page level, or from the batch list:
+These settings can be changed individually at a per page level, or from the batch list:

 Template Level Function